thienanhng/ExplainableForestMapping/README.md

 ```
 ### Download dataset (in construction)

 Run the following command to download the full dataset (aerial imagery, DEM, rasterized and processed targets).
 Replace `../Data` with the folder where you want the dataset to be stored.
-Make sure you have x GB (!) of free space.
+Make sure you have 90 GB (!) of free space.
 ```bash
 . data/get_dataset.sh ../Data
 ```